 Rust to assembly: Arrays, Tuples, Box, and Option handling

 We have already seen how Rust handles enums under the hood.
 We also looked at the code generation for the Box smart pointer.
-Here we put these items together in a Rust example that describes how arrays, tuples, Option enum, and Box smart pointer allocations are handled at the assembly level.
+Here, we put these items together in a Rust example that describes how arrays, tuples, Option enum, and Box smart pointer allocations are managed at the assembly level.

 Code example